jncraton/operating-systems-cpsc4420/lectures/21-virtual-memory-mechanisms.md

 ----------------------------------

 - A large linear table can itself be broken into pages
-- Only pages that include valid entries need to be stores
+- Only pages that include valid entries need to be stored

 ---